Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

 ### Description

 This Behavior plays an audio clip loaded from the `Resources` folder in your project’s asset folder.
-The Innoactive Creator supports the audio file format which are supported by Unity, which are
+The Innoactive Creator supports all audio file formats supported by Unity, which are

 - aif
 - wav